apache/incubator-weex/doc/source/guide/tools/toolkit.md

 $weex debug your/we/path  -e index.we
 ```

-this command will build every file in your/we/path and deploy them on the bundle server. your directory will mapping to  http://localhost:port/weex/
+this command will build every file in `your/we/path `and deploy them on the bundle server. your directory will mapping to  http://localhost:port/weex/
-use -e to set the entry of these bundles. and the url of "index.we" will display on device list page as another qrcode.
+use -e to set the entry of these bundles. and the url of `index.we` will display on device list page as another qrcode.

 #### Features